Balinese Hinduism

-Further, Indonesia denied rights of citizenship (such as the right to vote) to anyone not belonging to an officially recognized monotheistic religion.
-The minority Balinese Hindus adapted and declared their form of Hinduism to be monotheistic, and presented it in a form to be politically eligible for the status of agama.
+Further, Indonesia denied rights of citizenship (such as the right to vote) to anyone not belonging to an officially recognized religion.
 As such, Balinese Hinduism has been formally recognized by the Indonesian government as one of the official religions practised in Bali.

 History

 Hindu influences reached the Indonesian Archipelago as early as the first century CE.
 Historical evidence is unclear about the diffusion process of cultural and spiritual ideas from India.
 Java legends refer to Saka-era, traced to 78 CE.
 Stories from the Mahabharata have been traced in Indonesian islands to the 1st century, whose versions mirror those found in Tamil Nadu.
-The Javanese prose work Tantu Pagelaran of the 14th century, which is a collection of ancient tales, arts and crafts of Indonesia, extensively uses Sanskrit words, Indian deity names, and religious concepts.

 Similarly, ancient Chandis (temples) excavated in Java and western Indonesian islands, as well as ancient inscriptions such as the 8th century Canggal inscription discovered in Indonesia, confirm the widespread adoption of Shiva lingam iconography, his companion goddess Parvati, Ganesha, Vishnu, Brahma, Arjuna, and other Hindu deities by about the middle to late 1st-millennium CE.
 Ancient Chinese records of Fa Hien on his return voyage from Ceylon to China in 414 CE mention two schools of Hinduism in Java, while Chinese documents from the 8th century refer to the Hindu kingdom of King Sanjaya as Holing, calling it "exceedingly wealthy," and say that it coexisted peacefully with the Buddhist people and Sailendra ruler in the Kedu Plain of the Java island.

-About 1400 CE, the kingdoms on the Indonesian islands were attacked by coast-based Muslim armies.
-During the 15th and 16th centuries, this Muslim campaign led by Sultans targeted Hindu-Buddhist kingdoms and various communities in the Indonesian archipelago, with each Sultan trying to carve out a region or island for control.

 Four diverse and contentious Islamic Sultanates emerged in north Sumatra (Aceh), south Sumatra, west and central Java, and southern Borneo (Kalimantan).
 The violence ended the Hindu-Buddhist kingdoms and communities in many of the islands of Indonesia.

-In other cases, Hindus and Buddhists left and concentrated as communities on islands that they could defend.
+In other cases, Hindus and Buddhists left and concentrated as communities on islands that they could defend, and the sultans allowed them a safe haven on Bali island.
 Hindus of western Java moved east and then to the island of Bali and the neighbouring small islands, thus starting Balinese Hinduism.
 While this era of religious conflict and inter-Sultanate warfare was unfolding, and new power centres were attempting to consolidate regions under their control, European colonialism arrived.
 The Indonesian archipelago was soon dominated by the Dutch colonial empire.